mlk/feign-guice/README.md

 # feign-guice
-A module to marry together Feign bound resources to the Guice dependency injection
+A module to marry together Feign bound resources to the Guice dependency injection framework.

 ```
     public static void main(String... arg) {
         Injector injector = Guice.createInjector(FeignModule.builder()
-                // Setting the builder here is optional, if none are set it will ask Guice for one.
+                // Setting the builder here is optional, if not set it will ask Guice for one.
                 .withBuilder(Feign.builder().decoder(new GsonDecoder()))
                 // The base URL is required.
                 .withUrl("https://api.github.com")